superluminar-io/serverless-graphql-workshop/docs/api.md

     }
     ```
 4. Click on **Save schema**
 5. On the right side, you should see all the types and fields we just defined in the schema.
 Scroll down a bit and find the `createArticle` mutation.
-Click on the **Atach** button next to the mutation:
+Click on the **Attach** button next to the mutation:
     ![AWS AppSync Console Attach Resolver](/_media/api/attach.png)
 6. Select **articles** as the Data source name
 7. Replace the request mapping template: